syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/templates.md

 help of **itemTemplate**
 property.

-In the following sample, each list item is split into two columns to display relevant data's.
+In the following sample, each list item is splitted into two columns to display the relevant data.

-{% tabs %}

 {% highlight html %}
 <div class="frame">